An unforgettable bachelorette in Montréal

 If you and the girls are intent on getting some blissful downtime during this bachelorette celebration, you can get your Zen on at a private yoga bachelorette session at Yoga Vieux Montreal before soaking in the Nordic-style baths of one of the city’s world-class spas (we love Bota Bota, spa-sur-l'eau, a floating spa in the Old Port; the extremely peaceful Scandinave Spa Vieux-Montréal; and the ethereal Spa Eastman Montréal).
 Ready to look as good as you feel?
 Buff those nails with luxurious mani-pedis at Spa Diva downtown, then take a walk down McGill Street to Blome Blow Dry and Nail Bar, for big, beautiful blow-outs.
 Now that you look and feel gorgeous, book a glamorous pin-up photoshoot with DG Entertainment, where a professional photographer will capture gorgeous shots of your pampered selves.

 If your group is more about hiking boots than high heels, then you’ll be spoiled for choice when it comes to organizing an unforgettable, action-packed itinerary.
 To start, you’ll need appropriate transport, so get to Dyad, where they’ll get you all set up with electric bikes or scooters to whizz around the city in style.
 To get to know Montréal a bit better (and get those competitive juices flowing), check out scavengerhunt.com, who offer an app-led Bachelorette Scavenger Hunt that combines sightseeing with fun challenges for everyone in the group.
 Once you’ve got the lay of the land, scoot over to the Old Port, where you can get your adrenaline pumping with a zipline ride over the water, then put those forearms to the test with a spot of indoor climbing at Horizon Roc Climbing Center, one of the largest climbing centres in the world.
 Not tired yet?
 How about a taste of Montréal’s favourite winter pastime – any time of year?
 Atrium Le 1000 offers a huge indoor ice-skating rink that will have you humming Frozen tunes and dreaming of Olympic glory as you glide by your girlfriends.
+Now, for something completely different and very “Instagrammable” - mermaids!
+Montréal boasts Canada's first ever mermaid school, so if flippin' your fins while working your core in a cute, brightly coloured mermaid tail sounds like your thing, AquaMermaid's got you covered!
 And how to finish a day like that?
 Well, if you’re lucky enough to be in town on the day of one of Montréal’s legendary fireworks shows (most Wednesdays and Saturdays from June to July), then the best way to soak up the magic is on the water – book a fireworks boat tour with Le Petit Navire and prepare to be as dazzled as a fiancée with a brand new diamond.